sibvisions/reactUI.styleexample/src/readme-files/css-variables/themes/README.md

 Variable | Description
 --- | ---
-std-header-height | The header/topbar height of the standard-menu std-menu-width | The menu (panelmenu) width of the standard-menu std-menu-collpased-width | The menu (panelmenu) width of the standard-menu when collapsed std-logo-width | The logo width of the standard-menu
+std-header-height | The header/topbar height of the standard-menu std-screen-title-size | The font-size of the screen title std-screen-title-margin | The left margin to the collapse button std-menu-width | The menu (panelmenu) width of the standard-menu std-menu-collpased-width | The menu (panelmenu) width of the standard-menu when collapsed std-logo-width | The logo width of the standard-menu